-'For a simple display, wire two large pine cones together, add a flourish of ribbon and enjoy as an alternative door hanging.'
+'For a simple display, wire two large pine cones together, add a flourish of ribbon, and enjoy as an alternative door hanging.'

 How do I prepare pine cones for crafting?

-You can buy pine cones for crafting that will have been cleaned and dried ready for use.
+You can buy pine cones for crafting that will have been cleaned and dried and ready for use.
 But if you prefer to collect your own, you'll need to take a few precautions to make sure your pine cone decorations are clean and won't mold.
 You'll want to be sure they are free from insects, too.

 'If your pine cones are wet, leave them outside on a dry day – perhaps on a slatted garden table or bench for the air to circulate freely,' suggests flower arranging expert, Judith Blacklock.
 'If they are clogged with soil, take a toothbrush to them.'

 For extra cleanliness and longevity, you can bake your pine cones before crafting.
 Tap your pine cones on a hard surface to remove any loose dirt and bugs.
-Soak them in solution of water and vinegar, then bake in the oven at a low temperature for a few hours.
+Soak them in a solution of water and vinegar, then bake them in the oven at a low temperature for a few hours.

 This trick will also remove any sticky sap, which can be released from the pine cones and potentially mark surfaces.